 This article is the first of a series about how ethnic and mainstream media outlets can build effective collaborations.
 Though these collaborations are no substitute for diversifying staff and coverage at mainstream outlets, they can open up new avenues of storytelling, expand reach, and show the types of stories that are passing below editors’ radar.

 We will focus primarily on ethnic media that is produced by and for immigrants, most of which is in languages other than English.
 However, many of the lessons about collaboration apply to other ethnic media targeting racial and ethnic minorities, such as black, Jewish or indigenous communities.
 Many lessons may also apply to partnerships with any identity-driven publication, including those focused on particular religions, ideologies, niche interests and industries.

 This research, part of the American Press Institute’s series of Strategy Studies, builds on a prior report about nonprofit-commercial partnerships.
-We’re doing this one a bit differently — publishing our findings as we go and compiling it all into a final report.
+We’ve done this one a bit differently — publishing our findings serially and compiling them into a final report.

 Examples of ethnic and mainstream media collaboration

 These partnerships can take many forms: Some simply involve reporters from different outlets teaming up, as WNYC and Telemundo did recently.
 They revealed that a felon who represented immigrants in court was selling bogus ID cards that could supposedly protect people from being deported.
 Tag-teaming aided the reporting and reached immigrants who could be affected by the scam.

 Other times, an English-language news company creates its own foreign-language outlet.
 The weekly Spanish-language newspaper Al Día holds joint editorial meetings and co-reports stories with its mother newspaper The Dallas Morning News.
 The two work together on a community outreach project at local libraries targeting Latino parents.